This is an article by Elen, a visitor to PoC.

 I will add, it was NOT to de-claw them!!!

 Part 3: How to stop your cat scratching your furniture and other objects

 I can tell already that my comments (scroll down) on how to bring up a cat, is upsetting certain people.

-I will keep my opinions about legalized de-clawing of cats in America to myself, as i wish to insult no-one.
+I will keep my opinions about legalized de-clawing of cats in America to myself, as I wish to insult no-one.
 I will also not answer to insulting comments about how i teach my cats a few basic rules on how to live a comfortable life under the same roof with me.
-If someone thinks my way of teaching a cat to respect me and my things as much as i respect its life and taking care of it with all my love and cherishing i have within, then, i will leave it to those people to express their opinions however, without me responding to them, as i know that communicating with people is basically useless, it all comes down to a lot of opinionating and being more RIGHT then someone else.
+If someone thinks my way of teaching a cat to respect me and my things as much as I respect its life and taking care of it with all my love and cherishing I have within, then, I will leave it to those people to express their opinions however, without me responding to them, as I know that communicating with people is basically useless, it all comes down to a lot of opinionating and being RIGHTER then someone else.

 Always have stuff around, like clawing boards or pieces of wood or RUGS that your cat IS allowed to scratch and use its claws on, as there is no point in expecting that a cat should stop its natural habits for your sake.

-I have a massive piece of wood in the kitchen corner going out to the hall on the way to where the toilet is, and as we in our daily routines (simply stating that my cats always run after me wherever i go in the house, and i love that!)go through that doorway tens of times (and the cats more then i do), they have learned with much ease that THIS is the place where they dig their claws in and are allowed to do so.
+I have a massive piece of wood in the kitchen corner going out to the hall on the way to where the toilet is, and as we in our daily routines (simply stating that my cats always run after me wherever I go in the house, and I love that!) go through that doorway tens of times (and the cats more than I do), they have learned with much ease that THIS is the place where they dig their claws in and are allowed to do so.
 I have rugs in every room, woolly woven rugs that my cats LOVE, and they are allowed to dig in their claws in every single one of those and scratch away all they like.
 These rugs do not suffer from this treatment as they are meant to look rugged in any case!